-Victims' Rights Provisions
+Victims' Rights and Options Provisions

 The VAWA establishes a baseline framework for institutions to respond to sexual assault and other intimate partner violence.
-The SOCCCD and Irvine Valley College policywill:
+The South Orange County Community College District and Irvine Valley College policy will:

-- Provide students and employees who report victimization information in writing of their rights to notify law enforcement and to be assisted by campus authorities.
-At the time of the report, they will provide an explanation of their rights to obtain no-contact orders or enforce an order already in existence, and contact information for campus and local advocacy, counseling, health, mental health and legal assistance services. - Provide notification to students and employees who report victimization with options for and assistance in changing academic, living, transportation, and working situations if requested and reasonably available. - Provide for honoring any lawful no-contact or restraining order. - Disclose the range of possible sanctions that may be imposed following an institutional disciplinary procedure. - Detail procedures victims should follow if a sex offense occurs, including who to contact and information about the importance of preserving physical evidence (an existing provision of the Clery Act). - Disclose a summary of institutional disciplinary procedures including clear statements. - Provide confidentiality of the victim if requested in writing.
+- Provide students and employees who report victimization with information in writing of their rights to notify law enforcement and to be assisted by campus authorities.
+At the time of the report, they will provide an explanation of their rights to obtain no-contact orders or enforce an order already in existence, and contact information for campus and local advocacy, counseling, health, mental health, student financial aid, visa and immigration and legal assistance services. - Provide notification to students and employees who report victimization with options for and assistance in changing academic, living, transportation, and working situations if requested and reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement. - Provide for honoring any lawful no-contact or restraining order. - Disclose the range of possible sanctions that may be imposed following an institutional disciplinary procedure. - Detail procedures victims should follow if a sex offense occurs, including who to contact and information about the importance of preserving physical evidence (an existing provision of the Clery Act). - Disclose a summary of institutional disciplinary procedures including clear statements. - Provide confidentiality of the victim if requested in writing.